akvorado/akvorado/console/data/docs/05-troubleshooting.md

 You should have a few tables, including `flows`, `flows_1m0s` (and others), and `flows_1_raw`.
 If one is missing, look at the log in the orchestrator.
 This is the component creating the tables.
-Notably, you may get `Number of consumers can not be bigger than 2` as an error message.
-This means you have configured too many consumers for the number of allocated vCPUs.
-Reduce the number of consumers to 2 to fix this issue.

 To check if ClickHouse is late, use the following SQL query through `clickhouse client` to get the lag in seconds.